eliasdorneles/upiano/README.md

 To play with the mouse, click on the notes you want to play.

-To play with the computer keyboard, there is a limited and currently hardcoded keymap that corresponds to thism which will play the notes on the left side:
+To play with the computer keyboard, there is a limited and currently hardcoded keymap that corresponds to the following, which will play the notes on the left side:

     ┌─┬──┬┬──┬─┬─┬──┬┬──┬┬──┬─┬─┬──┬┬──┬─┬─┬──┬┐
     │ │██││██│ │ │██││██││██│ │ │██││██│ │ │██││